Frank-Proulx/capstone-eve-api-tool/README.md

 ## Known Bugs

+* Tried to make a function to add an expires_in property for sorting purposes, failed, now sorting by issued date, doesn't work properly for orders with a duration less than 90 days.
-Can't get the expires_in property to assign for sorting.
-Table column labels scroll, should stay fixed for sorting.
+* Table column labels scroll, should stay fixed for sorting.
+* Need to double click search if you make a second search in route planner, due to delay in setState computing.

 ## License